Gergall/swccg-cardlists/README.md

 So, a new set has been released and isn't showing up on the card lists page, and you got stuck figuring out how to add it?

-1. As of **September 2022**, you have to edit the program to add a new set.
-Download and Install **Visual Studio 2019**.
+As of **October 2022**, there are no longer any hard-coded values in the program that would need to be changed for the purposes of basic maintenance such as simply adding a new set.
+If you are doing something more complex where you want to edit the program, use **Visual Studio 2019**.

-2. Update the program by open the .sln file in Visual Studio 2019 and make these upates in Form1.cs:
-  - In the `button1_click` function, update the `maxVSet` variable.
-Currently its `219`, indicating **Set 19**.
-To add **Set 20**, you'd change this to `220`.

-3. The program also has some hard-coded file paths.
-  - For example, `SWListMaker/Form1.cs` contains hard-coded: `D:\swccg\SWListMaker\cardlists\` references
-  - `ProcessSet` function has 4 lines with hard-coded paths of where you want the HTML files to get dumped.
-Update to whatever works for you.
-  - `BuildPage` function has 1 line with THREE paths in it, indicating the locations of `PagePart1.txt`, `PagePart2.txt`, and `PagePart3.txt`.
-Update ALL THREE accordingly.
-  - `GetCardList` function has 1 line indicating where your JSON files are.
-Make sure you have the latest JSON files _(get from [swccg-card-json github](https://github.com/swccgpc/swccg-card-json))_ - `Dark.json`, `Light.json`, `DarkLegacy.json`, `LightLegacy.json`, and `sets.json`

-4. Finally you can build the program with your changes (F6) and then run the program (F5).
+1. As of **October 2022**, you must manually load the latest JSON card database files into the JSON subfolder from the repo root.
+Without the latest JSON files, this program won't know what the new cards are.

+2. Wherever you downloaded your local copy of this repository, navigate to the config file at \swccg-cardlists\SWListMaker\bin\Debug\SWListMaker.exe.config
+  - NOTE: You might need to set Windows to show file extensions.
+If extensions are hidden it might appear as SWListMaker.exe, with the .config hidden.

+3. This SWListMaker.exe.config file has some settings we need to update (you can just edit it in Notepad):
+  - maxVSet: Change the value to the set code of the highest numbered VSet.
+For example if the most recent VSet is 19, then the code for that is 219.
+It always takes the format of 2xx (so Set 20 code = 220, etc).
+  - RepoPath: Adjust the filepath so it's accurate based on where you loaded your repository.
+If you keep your repo at D:\swccg\swccg-cardlists\ then that is your RepoPath.

+4. Now you can run SWListMaker.exe which is in the same directory as the config file you just edited.
   - When you run the program, a button appears.
-Click the button and wait a minute for the success message which says "File(s) Written"
+Click the button and wait a minute for the success message which says "File(s) Written", then close the program.
+  - The updated card list HTML files you just generated can be found in the "cardlists" subfolder from the repo root.
+You can even open them in a web browser to see how they look.

 5. The Premium pages are not auto-generated yet (sorry) but they are easy to update manually.
   - Premium.html, `PremiumRarity.html`, `PremiumName.html`, `PremiumType.html`